 About Michael Young

-Michael is a senior associate on the Privacy & Data Security Team.
+Michael Young is counsel with Alston & Birds’ Privacy, Cyber & Data Strategy Team.
 Michael focuses his practice on data privacy advising and technology transactions.